Donald Wills Douglas Sr.: Awards and honors

 A statue of Douglas, a recreation of his office and the Douglas Aircraft Company boardroom is at the Museum of Flying in Santa Monica, California.
 Douglas is ranked seventh on the aviation magazine Flying's list of its 51 Heroes of Aviation.

-Another statue of Douglas is at the Douglas Park in Long Beach, California, the redevelopment of former site of McDonnell Douglas plant near the Long Beach Airport.
+Another statue of Douglas and a set of commemorative plaques for him are at the Douglas Park in Long Beach, California, the redevelopment of former site of McDonnell Douglas plant near the Long Beach Airport.

 A bust of Douglas, and a commemorative plaque for him is located at the Scott Air Force Base in St. Clair County, Illinois.

 Douglas Park in Santa Monica, California is also named after Douglas.